 These issues don’t have to ruin your beneficiary designation plans, but they do warrant special attention and perhaps a sit-down conversation with an estate planning attorney.

 Unless you live in a community property state, no one can tell you who to designate as your life insurance policy’s primary or contingent beneficiary.
-Which means no one can interfere with your freedom to do what you believe to be right.
+Which means no one can interfere with your freedom to do what you believe to be right with your life insurance proceeds.